 Modifications to the work permit

-The work permit, one of the most sought-out paths by foreigners worldwide, is also undergoing important changes.
+The work permit, one of the most sought-after paths by foreigners worldwide, is also undergoing important changes.

 These improvements are linked to the protection of workers’ rights.
 Among them being the favoring of collective hiring.